 Some drivers operate a vehicle with a BAC well above the legal limit.
 They may feel that they are capable of driving even after drinking more than other drivers.
 The penalties for a DUI actually increase in California if your BAC is very high.

 Drivers with a BAC at or above 0.15% may have their license suspended for up to 10 months.
 The court may allow these drivers to install an ignition interlock device (IID) in some cases.
-IIDs allow a driver to continue operating their vehicle.
-However, you must complete a BAC test each time you try to start your car.
+IIDs enable a driver to continue operating their vehicle.
+However, you must complete a BAC test each time you start your car.

 The court may also order drivers to attend an alcohol education program.
 Note that these restrictions stack on top of other penalties for a DUI conviction.
 This means you may also face jail time and fines if you are convicted of a DUI.

 Complete a Free Case Evaluation form now

 Build a Defense for DUI Charges in California

 You may face DUI charges if a police officer claimed that you had a dangerous BAC level.
 However, this does not mean you will automatically get convicted.
 A DUI lawyer could work to build a defense for you.
 Your lawyer may even dispute the results of a BAC test.

 Breathalyzers are commonly used to assess BAC at the scene of a DUI arrest.
 However, these tests must be performed properly to return accurate results.
 A lawyer could work to show that a police officer:

 - Waited too long to administer the test